katherineli29/katherineli29/README.md

-Hi, I’m Katherine Li.
-I'm a Computational and Systems Biology major at UCLA, proficient in C++ and Java.
-Currently looking for an internship!
+Hi!
+I’m Katherine Li, a Computational and Systems Biology major at UCLA.
+I am proficient in C++ and Java.

 <!---
 katherineli29/katherineli29 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.